Who serves the writ?

 The Writ of Assistance to take physical custody of a child is enforceable throughout the State of Utah.
 (78-45c-311 (5), UCA)

 A Writ of Assistance may not be specified as a writ for the removal of children.
 These are vague, and usually issued to assist the plaintiff in resolving some previously addressed court order.

 A fee is required to serve a Writ of Assistance.
-This must be done by the Civil Process Officers of the Sheriff's Office.
+This must be done by the Civil Process Deputies of the Sheriff's Office.
 Refer the complainant requesting service of the writ to the Civil Division of the Sheriff's Office.